bogdan-ho/difference-calculator/README.md

 ### How to install
 - Clone a repository
-- Go to the woorking directory of the project `cd frontend-project-lvl2`
+- Go to the working directory of the project `cd frontend-project-lvl2`
 - Use `make install`
 - Install the package into the system using the `npm link`.
 It may require starting with `sudo`.